haddocking/haddocking.github.io/education/HADDOCK-Xlinks/index.md

 Once your run has completed you will be presented with a result page showing the cluster statistics and some graphical representation of the data (and if registered, you will also be notified by email).
 If using course credentials provided to you, the number of model generated will have been decreased to allow the runs to complete within a reasonable amount of time.
 Because of that, the results might not be very good.

-We already pre-calculated full dockings runs (meaning that the default number of models has been generated: 1000 for rigid-body docking and 200 for semi-flexible and water refinement).
+We already pre-calculated full docking runs (meaning that the default number of models has been generated: 1000 for rigid-body docking and 200 for semi-flexible and water refinement).
 The full runs for the three scenarios described above can be accessed at:

 1. **Scenario 1**: [http://milou.science.uu.nl/services/HADDOCK2.2/Files/PRE5-PUP2-MS-crosslinks/](http://milou.science.uu.nl/services/HADDOCK2.2/Files/PRE5-PUP2-MS-crosslinks/)